zmaril/bumi/posts/part0.md

 362158
 ```

-Off by one error!
-Close.
+Off by one!
+Close though.

 Now let's ask some simple questions about Linus.
 First we must find him.